 by Richard C. Cook

-World war or world peace could be the blunt choice that will face either Barack Obama or John McCain when one of them is elected president of the United States on Tuesday, November 4, 2008.
+World war or world peace is the blunt choice that will face either Barack Obama or John McCain when one of them is elected president of the United States on Tuesday, November 4, 2008.

 For a major eruption of violence to be averted, the new president must deal positively with the reappearance of Russia on the world stage, the emergence of China as an economic force, and the aspirations of all the nations on earth for a decent and secure way of life.

-Making matters much more dangerous are the ongoing financial crisis, along with what appears to be the start of a worldwide economic recession.
+Making matters much more dangerous are the ongoing financial crisis, along with what appears to be the start of a worldwide economic recession of as yet undetermined depth and duration.

 It is Europe, not the U.S., from which proposals are emerging for a transformative approach to the most compelling issues.
 But will it be enough?